patheros/PathSetManuals/modules/WarpDrive.md

 27. **Randomize Envelope Signature Button** - Creates a new envelope shape.
 28. **Envelope Coupling** - When on, the envelopes on the left and right engine use the same shape.
 29. **Envelope Output** - Direct output from the envelope generator.
 30. **Audio Output** - Main audio output.
-Main Coil output passed through VCA controled by envelope.
+Main Coil output passed through VCA controlled by envelope.
 31. **LFO/Clock Rate knob** - Controls the speed of the LFO/Clock.
 32. **LFO/Clock Rate CV** - Modulates LFO/Clock Rate knob.
 33. **LFO/Clock Rate Attenuverter** - Modifies CV for LFO/Clock Rate knob.